 The hood can be tilted to a full-open position.
 A grab handle at the front of the hood provides a hand-hold for hood tilting.
 A torsion bar helps you to tilt the hood open, and to return it to the operating position.
-Hood straps prevent the hood from overtravel.
+A damper controls the closing rate of the hood and hood straps prevent the hood from overtravel.
 In the operating position, the hood is secured to the lower cab side panels by a hold-down latch on each side of the hood.